Best Software

 Best for: Sales-led organizations generating proposals and contracts from templates with quote-to-cash flow

 PandaDoc is document automation with strong proposal and contract templates.
-The generation pattern is template-plus-fill with AI enhancements.
+The generation pattern is template-plus-fill, with AI writing assistance in the editor.
+PandaDoc's AI centers on editor writing assistance and document Q&A rather than legal-specific contract drafting or playbook review.
 For sales-led organizations where proposal-and-contract generation is the primary workflow rather than legal-led contracting, PandaDoc fits naturally.

 Generation features: